 This approach integrates previously unconnected theories and sources to identify new leverage points for interventions and policy making at different levels of description, which can be tested in collaboration with societal partners and have direct relevance for mental health in general for Amsterdam in particular.

 Urban Mental Health (UMH) is one of the research areas of the University of Amsterdam.
 This project is embedded within three faculties of the University of Amsterdam The unifying factor of Urban Mental Health is the emerging knowledge and skills available from three faculties of the University of Amsterdam namely: the Faculty of Social and Behavioural Sciences, the Faculty of Medicine and the Faculty of Science together with the Institute for Advanced Studies.
 This will bring unique multidisciplinary research teams, joining forces and multiple stakeholders from the Amsterdam region.

 The connections to a large societal stakeholders group will be invited in Amsterdam, and at national, international levels.
 This involves stakeholders, such as Gemeente Amsterdam, GGD, mental health care organisations, primary care centers, schools, patient organisations, family organisations, companies, as well postdoctoral training organisations for professionals in mental health, national stakeholders and policy makers will be included for specific urban challenges.
-The research priority area Urban Mental Health offers a unique selling point to develop an international network of urban mental health institutes.
+The Centre for Urban Mental Health offers a unique selling point to develop an international network of urban mental health institutes.

 Complexity Science is a concept that is used as backbone of this Research Priority Area.
 Complexity Science is used to understand and intervene upon the complexities and dynamics of mental health problems in an urban environment, with special attention to common mental health disorders such as addiction, anxiety, depression.